 Inhabitation.
 Type systems are formalisms assigning a type to the constructs of a programming language, usually represented by a term calculus.
 Types enforce some particular specification (e.g. termination, memory safety, deadlock freeness, etc), so that they guarantee the construction of well-behaved terms: "well-typed programs cannot go wrong" [Milner 1978].
-A judgment in a given type system X is written $\triangleright_X \Gamma \vdash t : \sigma$ , where t is a term, $\sigma$ is the type assigned to t, and $\Gamma$ is an environment assigning types to the (free) variables of t.
-There are at least three problems naturally arising for a given type system: (1) type checking: given an environment $\Gamma$ , a term t and a type $\sigma$ , decide whether $\triangleright_X \Gamma \vdash t : \sigma$ ; (3) inhabitation: given an environment $\Gamma$ , and a type $\sigma$ , decide whether there is a term such that $\triangleright_X \Gamma \vdash t : \sigma$ .
-Inhabitation corresponds to decide the existence of a program (term t) that satisfies the given specification (type $\sigma$ ) under some assumptions (environment $\Gamma$ ).
-The inhabitation problem is naturally related to proof-search, where the types are seen as a particular tool for type-based program synthesis [Bessai et al. 2018; Manna and Waldinger 1980], whose task is to construct-from scratch-a program that satisfies some high-level formal specification.
+A judgment in a given type system X is written $\triangleright_X \Gamma \vdash t : \sigma$, where t is a term, σ is the type assigned to t, and Γ is an environment assigning types to the (free) variables of t.
+There are at least three problems naturally arising for a given type system: (1) type checking: given an environment Γ , a term t and a type σ , decide whether $\triangleright_X \Gamma \vdash t : \sigma$; (2) typability: given a term t, decide whether there exists an environment Γ and a type σ such that $\triangleright_X \Gamma \vdash t : \sigma$; (3) inhabitation: given an environment Γ , and a type σ , decide whether there is a term such that $\triangleright_X \Gamma \vdash t : \sigma$.
+Inhabitation corresponds to decide the existence of a program (term t) that satisfies the given specification (type σ) under some assumptions (environment Γ).
+The inhabitation problem is naturally related to proof-search, where the types are seen as propositions in some underlying logic.
+Decidability of the inhabitation problem can be also seen as a particular tool for type-based program synthesis [Bessai et al. 2018; Manna and Waldinger 1980], whose task is to construct-from scratch-a program that satisfies some high-level formal specification.

-Authors' addresses: Victor Arrial, Université Paris Cité, CNRS, IRIF, France, arrial@irif.fr; Giulio Guerrieri, Aix Marseille Univ, CNRS, LIS, Marseille, France; and Edinburgh Research Centre, Central Software Institute, Huawei, UK, giulio.guerrieri@lis-lab.fr; Delia Kesner, Université Paris Cité, CNRS, IRIF; and Institut Universitaire de France, France, kesner@irif.fr.
+Authors' addresses: Victor Arrial, Université Paris Cité, CNRS, IRIF, France, arrial@irif.fr; Giulio Guerrieri, Aix Marseille Univ, CNRS, LIS, Marseille, France; and Edinburgh Research Centre, Central Software Institute, Huawei, UK, giulio.guerrieri@lislab.fr; Delia Kesner, Université Paris Cité, CNRS, IRIF; and Institut Universitaire de France, France, kesner@irif.fr.

-This work is licensed under a Creative Commons Attribution 4.0 International License. © 2023 Copyright held by the owner/author(s).
-2475-1421/2023/1-ART51 https://doi.org/10.1145/3571244
+This work is licensed under a Creative Commons Attribution 4.0 International License.

+© 2023 Copyright held by the owner/author(s).

+2475-1421/2023/1-ART51

+https://doi.org/10.1145/3571244